Phi Alpha Theta

-The Department sponsors a chapter of Phi Alpha Theta, the national history honor society.
-Phi Alpha Theta's mission is to promote the study of History through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
-It seeks to bring students, teachers, and writers of history together both intellectually and socially; and it encourages and assists historical research and publication by its members in a variety of ways.
+The UMass Amherst History Department sponsors a chapter of Phi Alpha Theta, the national history honor society.
+Phi Alpha Theta's mission is to promote the study of history through the encouragement of research, good teaching, publication, and the exchange of learning and ideas among historians.
+It seeks to bring students, teachers, and writers of history together both intellectually and socially.
+The society also encourages and assists historical research and publication by its members in a variety of ways.

 Why should I join?

-Induction into the society allows students of history (majors and non-majors) to participate actively in research and the dissemination of research among an extensive network of scholars.
+Induction into the Phi Alpha Theta allows students of history (majors and non-majors) to participate actively in research and the dissemination of research among an extensive network of scholars.
 These opportunities are available to students in the form of:

-- - Scholarships and Prize Contests.
-Visit the official Phi Alpha Theta website for current information on these opportunities.
+Visit the national Phi Alpha Theta website for current information on these opportunities.

-- - Presenting research at the Phi Alpha Theta Convention.
-At its biennial conference, students, undergraduate and graduate alike, are provided with the opportunity to meet distinguished historians and to present papers they have written.
-Phi Alpha Theta is one of the few honor and professional societies that encourages the presentation of papers by students at its functions.
-Outstanding historians appear on the program of every biennial convention so that members of the Society have the opportunity to hear their contributions to historical scholarship.
-Students and professors have the opportunity to get to know others interested in the field of history including their own particular fields of specialization and to enjoy the social and intellectual dialogue that takes place.
+At its biennial conference, student members have the opportunity to meet distinguished historians and to present papers they have written.
+Phi Alpha Theta is one of the few professional societies that encourages the presentation of papers by undergraduate students at its functions.
 The biennial convention is also the occasion for various special events and tours of historical interest.
 Phi Alpha Theta helps to underwrite the cost of transportation for one delegate from each chapter attending its conventions.

-- - Participating in Phi Alpha Theta programs at the annual meeting of other major History associations.
-The Society also presents special programs of its own at the annual meetings of the American Historical Society, the Organization of American Historians, the Southern Historical Association, the Western Historical Association, the Pacific Coast Branch of the American Historical Association, and many State Historical Societies.
-In the future Phi Alpha Theta will extend its participation to other historical association's conferences as well.
+Phi Alpha Theta also presents special programs at the annual meetings of the American Historical Society, the Organization of American Historians, the Southern Historical Association, the Western Historical Association, the Pacific Coast Branch of the American Historical Association, and many State Historical Societies.

-At the local level, you are invited to participate in the various social and intellectual activities the Alpha Beta Eta Chapter provides for University of Massachusetts' members.
-Contact Professor Garrett Washington to learn of upcoming events.
+At the local level, members are invited to participate in the various social and intellectual activities the Phi Alpha Theta chapter.
+Contact Professor Garrett Washington to learn about upcoming events.